back2sqr1/MRTA-IG-EQA-Research/Knowledge acquisition plans Generation, combination, and execution.md

 Problem Characteristics:
 - Robot-agnostic
+- Plans are represented by a decision graph
+- Differences arise with the plan (the knowledge to acquire) and the executor (selecting the appropriate actions), the interface is the cost model

 Core ideas:
 - Separate "what is known" and "how it is learned"
 - Leverage informational overlap between multiple simultaneous queries
 - Tries to illustrate best plan quality
-- Historical context: STRIPS system - resolution theorem prover to answer questions of particular models
+- Historical context: [[Strips, A new approach to the application of theorem proving to problem solving|STRIPS]] system - resolution theorem prover to answer questions of particular models
 - "What if instead of answering questions about models of the world, we form plans whose purpose is to answer questions about the world itself?" -dumb dumb

+Questions:
+- ""